ronniewong/ronniewong.github.io/_posts/2020-01-31-ronnie-23february2020-last-day-for-current-cisco-exams.markdown

 * Keep a strict study schedule.
 In these last few weeks, a schedule is a must.
 As much as you can, realistically.
 Study comes first if the exam is your goal.

-* Bonus...You better schedule your exam now.
-Exam slot availability will start filling up now.

 Let me know what you think! email me: ronnie@itpro.tv